tloen/ericjwang/_posts/2019-03-07-whats-Kikofri.md

 still sticking to the goal of being ugly and a _"dirty and malnourished jekyll theme"_ of course.

+Since I eschew the "blog"-aspect of it all is also reflected in the meta-data where Kikofri uses the 'Article' type instead of the 'BlogPosting' type.

 [8]: https://metroid.fandom.com/wiki/Alpha_Blogg

 ### What It All Boils Down To: ###

-There's no reason to use Javascript or something when you can accomplish the same things with HTML/CSS.
+There's no reason to use something fancy  when you can accomplish the same things with HTML/CSS.

-The thing is: a lot of the things people might want to say, write or show don't really require all that much.
+The thing is: a lot of the things people might want to say, write or show won't really require all that much.
 Even if it does it's rarely as much as the first 5 search engine results makes you think.

-Kikofri tries to keep it simple, being partly flawed by design, partly flawed because "we're all human".
+Kikofri tries to keep it simple, being partly flawed by design.
 Looking the way it wants instead of following trends and it strives to be reasonably easy to modify.
 Tweaking is learning.

-Well, of course you can't turn the world upside down with a theme, but worrying about your "content", "workflow" and striving to be a automaton spewing out what amounts to mere fluff, i.e. "content", is useless.
+Well, of course you can't turn the world upside down with a theme, but worrying about your "content", "workflow" and striving to be a automaton spewing out mere fluff, i.e. "content", is useless.

 [_Don't call it "content"_][works].
 It diminishes your work.
 It makes you a commodity and what you create some kind of placeholder waiting to be replaced.